Frijol/climate-change/glossary.md

 # CDM
 Clean Development Mechanism, a flexible mechanism for carbon markets under the Kyoto Protocol

+# coral bleaching
+corals turning white through ejection of their colorful zooxanthellae due to the zooxanthellae's dangerous release of oxygen radicals when ocean waters grow too warm

 # ETS
 Emissions Trading System